 - Avoid wearing sandals.
 It’s very dusty and sneakers will be much more comfortable.

 - Don’t forget to bring water, a jacket, and sunscreen.
+Don’t underestimate the sun and wind.

-Have you done the Monument Valley scenic drive?
+Have you done a Monument Valley scenic drive?
 What did you think?
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
 Looking for more southwest road trip stops?
 Continue to my post, “6 Incredible Things to Do in Page, AZ.”

 Amazing photos….so rustic!